benzai10/bzt-website/content/blog/create-gatsby-blog-and-deploy-to-firebase-hosting/index.md

 For this blog, I used the [gatsby-starter-blog](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/).
 If you look at the section "Features" you can see that a lot of useful stuff comes with it out of the box.

-I got started with: `gatsby new bzt-website https://github.com/gatsbyjs/gatsby-starter-blog`
+I got started with: `gatsby new <your-project-name> https://github.com/gatsbyjs/gatsby-starter-blog`

 Run the website in your local development environment with `gatsby develop`.